BTNH Worldwide: Reunion & Warner Bros. Distribution

-Flesh-N-Bone's legal trouble
+Flesh-n-Bone's legal trouble

-Not even 8 months after his release from serving a 10-year sentence bid, Bone Thugs-N-Harmony member, Flesh-N-Bone found himself in prison again on April 3, 2009.
-Flesh-N-Bone was stopped by a Santa Clarita Sheriff after seeing reports of a defective tail light.
+Not even 8 months after his release from serving a 10-year sentence bid, Bone Thugs-n-Harmony member Stanley Howse, better known as Flesh-n-Bone, found himself in prison again on April 3, 2009.
+Flesh-n-Bone was stopped by a Santa Clarita Sheriff after seeing reports of a defective tail light.
 The sheriff claimed to the media, he had found Flesh in possession of a gun and narcotics.
 Flesh was taken into custody without bail and was set for trial the following Monday.
 More evidence came clear during the Monday trial, proving Stanley's innocence.
 The police department had lied to the media of the gun in the possession of Flesh.
 Stanley's parole order allows police to search his house at any time.
 The search was caught on film by the police department, but was only filmed before and after the search.
 The gun was inside a locked suitcase inside Stanley's house, in which the police used a saw to open, which is considered illegal.
-The gun belongs to Flesh-N-Bone's wife, Isbela Howse, who is a fellow Chicago Police Officer.
+The gun belongs to Flesh-n-Bone's wife, Isbela Howse, who is a fellow Chicago Police Officer.
 She had locked it there, while on leave.
-Flesh-N-Bone obtained a Medical Marijuana Card after his release, which is not hard to get in the state of California.
-After another trial was held and the District Attorney's office had dismissed the case due to lack of evidence and reasonable encounters with Flesh-N-Bone's accusations.
+Flesh-n-Bone obtained a Medical Marijuana Card after his release, which is not hard to get in the state of California.
+After another trial was held and the District Attorney's office had dismissed the case due to lack of evidence and reasonable encounters with Flesh-n-Bone's accusations.

-On March 28, 2010, Flesh-N-Bone was once again arrested during a hometown concert in Cleveland, Ohio.
+On March 28, 2010, Flesh-n-Bone was once again arrested during a hometown concert in Cleveland, Ohio.
 He was arrested on two outstanding warrants, stemming from domestic abuse and gun charges in 1999 in the Ohio state.
 This arrest interrupted the Cleveland concert, as fans had to see the concert cut short due to the shut down and arrest.
-Approximately 100 police officers were on scene to arrest Flesh-N-Bone and maintain the concert and the fans.
+Approximately 100 police officers were on scene to arrest Flesh-n-Bone and maintain the concert and the fans.
 He was released on a $10,000 bail, and eventually paying a $150.00 fine.

-Flesh-N-Bone was on probation until late 2010/early 2011, after serving a 10-year sentence.
+Flesh-n-Bone was on probation until late 2010/early 2011, after serving a 10-year sentence.